r-hub/blog/content/post/2021-07-29-caching/index.md

 tags:
 - package development
 output: hugodown::hugo_document
-rmd_hash: efc3eae949472276
+rmd_hash: 68f048eec3c47273

 ---

-One principle of programming that's often encountered is "DRY", "Don't Repeat Yourself", that encourages e.g. the use of functions other duplicated (read: copy-pasted and slightly amended) code.
+One principle of programming that's often encountered is "DRY", "Don't Repeat Yourself", that encourages e.g. the use of functions over duplicated (read: copy-pasted and slightly amended) code.
 You could also interpret it as don't let the machine repeat its calculations if useless.
-How about for a piece of code (function) with the same inputs, we only run it once per R session, and save the results for later?
-In this post, we shall go over ways to cache results in an R session, so that you don't need to burden machines.
-We will not cover [caching for R Markdown](https://bookdown.org/yihui/rmarkdown-cookbook/cache.html).
+How about for a function with the same inputs, we only run it once e.g. per R session, and save the results for later?
+In this post, we shall go over ways to cache results of R functions, so that you don't need to burden machines and humans.

 ## Caching: what is it and why use it?

 Caching means that if you call a function several times with the exact same input, the function is only actually run the first time.
 The result is stored in a cache of some sort (more practical details later!).
-Every other time the function is called with the same input, the result is retrieved from the cache.
-You will often think of caching as something valid in only one R session, but we'll see it can last longer via storage on disk.
+Every other time the function is called with the same input, the result is retrieved from the cache unless [invalidated](https://yihui.org/en/2018/06/cache-invalidation/).
+You will often think of caching as something valid in only one R session, but we'll see it can be persistent across sessions via storage on disk.

 Now, *why* use caching?